 Colorado town sued after asking couple to take down anti-Trump signs

-A Colorado town by the American Civil Liberties Union for alleged violation of free speech after it forced a couple to take down signs that were against President Trump and advocated for environmental activism.
+A Colorado town is being sued by the American Civil Liberties Union for alleged violation of free speech after it forced a couple to take down signs that were against President Trump and advocated for environmental activism.

 The couple, Melinda McWilliams and Alan Jensen, first began putting the signs up in the front yard of their home in Fraser – about 70 miles west of Denver – in January 2017, according to the lawsuit.